Education Program, 2017

-This home is a ca.1895 Métis dwelling, that will provide a glimpse of daily life in a Métis home.
-This building, which was once only stablilized, has undergone significant restoration in recent years.
+This home is a ca.1895 Métis dwelling that will provide a glimpse of daily life in a Métis home.
+This building, which was once only stabilized, has undergone significant restoration in recent years.
 This joint project was a result of a collaborative effort between our privileged partner, Gabriel Dumont Institute and Parks Canada to create and promote “memorable experiences” at Batoche.

 This area portrays the military encampment of the North West Field Force used in the Battle of Batoche in 1885.
-Bell tents are erected to recreate a portion of the camp.
+Period bell tents are onsite to recreate a portion of the camp.